Recovery, There’s a Podcast for that?!

 SHAIR Podcasts are created by Omar Pinto, a Life Coach, and addiction recovery specialist.
 Omar has been sober for 15 years.
 His podcasts feature folks from various aspects of life including professional therapists, psychologists, and nurses who have struggled with addiction as well.
 The podcast utilizes an interview format, which features one guest per episode, giving them a platform to discuss their experiences with addiction and their newfound experiences in sobriety.

-Check out one of more of these podcasts and see what appeals to you.
-If you are an MSU employee, spouse, or benefits eligible family member of an MSU employee and would like to discuss podcasts, or recovery for that matter, please feel free to contact the MSU Employee Assistance Program to schedule a discussion with a licensed professional today.
+Check out one or more of these podcasts and see what appeals to you.
+If you are an MSU employee, spouse, or benefits-eligible family member of an MSU employee and would like to discuss podcasts, or recovery for that matter, please feel free to contact the MSU Employee Assistance Program to schedule a discussion with a licensed professional today.